daczarne/legion/README.md

-# Python projects
+# Legion gold

-This template creates a basic repository for Python projects.
-It includes Python version 3.10.1, `pytest`, and some basic linters and editor configurations.
+This project is a CLI that allows to compare different production scenarios for a given city in Legion Gold.

 ## Creating a new environment with Pipenv